uber-archive/hacheck/README.md

 ### Monitoring

 `hacheck` exports some useful monitoring stuff at the `/status` endpoint.
+It also exports a count of requests by source-IP and service name on the `/status/count` endpoint.

 If the [mutornadomon](https://github.com/uber/mutornadomon) package is available, `hacheck` will import and use it, exposing standard stats about tornado to localhost at `/mutornadomon`